-After you have either dug up and divided your rhizomes or you have just received some from an iris farm or garden you need to plant them correctly.
+After you have either dug up and divided your rhizomes or you have just received some from an iris farm you need to plant them correctly.
 This way you will enjoy strong, healthy growing plants with numerous blooms the following Spring.

 Pick a spot in the garden that gets a good 6 hours of sun each day and has good drainage.